How to avoid unpaid bills? Here are 5 rules to follow.

-Some databases like Infolegale or Dun&Bradstreet also provide an opinion on the creditworthiness of companies and the amount ofcredit to be granted to them.
-Value-added databases offer more up-to-date information, because in addition to public data, they add information collected from multiple other sources (credit insurers, banks, etc.).
-A rating is given on the creditworthiness of the companies monitored.
+Some databases such as Infolegale or Dun&Bradstreet also provide an opinion on the solvency of companies and the outstanding credit to be granted to them.
+Value-added databases offer more up-to-date information, because to public data, they add information collected from multiple other sources (credit insurers, banks, etc.).
+A rating is assigned on the solvency of the companies monitored.
 Thus, they help guide credit limit decisions.
-Unfortunately, data aggregation is not enough to certain high-stakes decisions: not all countries are covered and finally, the company files are not necessarily up to date (regular updating is most often done for the largest companies).
+Unfortunately, data aggregation is not enough for certain high-stakes decision-making: not all countries are covered either, and finally, company sheets are not necessarily up-to-date (regular updating is most often done on larger companies).

 - Commercial information made on demand

-The commercial information is to provide fresh, exclusive and reliable information in France and abroad.
+Commercial information : fresh, exclusive and reliable information in France and abroad.
 It consists of a customized survey to gather current information on the company’s figures and business dynamics at a given time; this field information, combined with the analysis of available and collected financial data, finally provides truly exhaustive information on the health of a company and allows for the best possible assessment of credit risks: